funayman/odeon-cinema-system/README.md

 # Odeon Cinema System
+This is the final project for my java course while taking my masters.

 ## Assignment Requirements
 The Odeon Cinema needs software for managing bookings made by customers, the screens, the films and the timing of each projection.